Tartan FAQ's

-WHY IS MY TARTAN AVAILABLE IN THREE DIFFERENT WEIGHTS?
+MY TARTAN IS AVAILABLE IN DIFFERENT WEIGHTS, WHICH DO I CHOOSE?

 Some Scottish tartans are available in up to three different weights.
 Here's a guide:

-Lightweight 10/11oz – Often used for ladieswear; skirts, scarves, sashes, shawls and certain men’s products such as waistcoats and smaller items, but usually too light for kilts.
-One square yard weighs ‘approximately 11oz’.
+Lightweight 11oz - Often used for ladieswear; skirts, scarves, sashes, shawls and certain men’s products such as waistcoats and smaller items, but usually too light for kilts.
+One square yard weighs approximately 11oz.

 Mediumweight 13oz - Suitable for any garment, large or small, men’s or ladies.
 It's the perfect 'middle ground' choice and is available for the majority of tartans.
-One square yard weighs ‘approximately 13oz’.
+One square yard weighs approximately 13oz.
+Most kilts use mediumweight 13oz tartan.

 To make it easier, we've hidden heavyweight tartans for ladies products and lightweight tartans for men’s kilt products.

-I SEARCHED MY FAMILY NAME, A TARTAN WITH A DIFFERENT NAME / SPELLING APPEARED?
+I SEARCHED MY FAMILY NAME AND A DIFFERENT TARTAN APPEARED?

-Not to worry, this is supposed to happen...
-Let us explain.
-Whether it be due to migration, illiterate scribes or language barriers, the majority of surnames as we know them today have evolved over thousands of years.
-In most cases, scribes would struggle to read or write correctly and names were recorded how they sounded which somewhat 'muddied the waters'.
-In 12th - 15th century Wales, Welsh-speaking was banned by the Anglo-Saxons which meant Welsh patronymic names were anglicized.
+Not to worry, this is supposed to happen.
+Whether it be due to migration, illiterate scribes or language barriers, the majority of surnames, as we know them today, have evolved over thousands of years.
+In most cases, scribes would struggle to read or write correctly and names were recorded how they sounded which 'muddied the waters'.
+In 12th - 15th century Wales, Welsh-speaking was banned by the Anglo-Saxons and Welsh patronymic names were anglicized.
 For example, John Ap/Ab (son of) Richard would become ‘John Pritchard’, Evan Ap/Ab Owen would become ‘Evan Bowen’ etc.

-THERE'S NO TARTAN FOR MY FAMILY NAME, WHAT TARTAN CAN I WEAR?
+MY FAMILY NAME HAS NO TARTAN, WHAT CAN I WEAR?

 If all else fails...
 Don't worry!
 You can wear any tartan you see on our website, whether you have any links to it or not.
 The myths you may have heard about the 'tartan police' simply aren't true.
 There is guidance which can be followed as above, but no strict rules on what you can and cannot wear.
 It's your choice!